altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Martha stood inside the bubble~
 ~Outside was a fractal pattern of her memories~
 ~There were new edges.
-They filled out the part of her that was empty before.
+They filled out the parts of her that were empty before.
-They were sharp~
+They were sharp, jagged and distorted~
 *The bubble flew up*
-~Into a more solid section of this fractal self~
+~Into a more solid section of this fractal self.
+This is where she entered, where she fell through.
+And what had been a hole, a fractal of herself, was now a tunnel passage.
-~What had been a hole she fell through, was a tunnel now~ 'M::This bubble must mess with gravity'
+Still a fractal but now the opening was to the side~ 'M::This bubble must mess with gravity.'
 `
 [gravity](/namshubettulpa/characters/martha/thoughts/gravity.md)`
-~In front of them was a cube that reflected no light~ "M::In there"
+~In front of them was a cube that reflected no light~ "M::In there!"
-'M::Why would Rossin want you dead?'
+~Martha saw that growing light and met it with a growing sense of worry~ 'M::Why would Rossin want you dead?'
-~The more she thought about it, the more she didn't think that was the case~ ~He was in her, after all, her death would have meant his~ ~Thoughts of the scorpion and the frog crossing a river danced fleetingly in her mind~ *They reached the cube*
+~The more she thought about it, the more she didn't think that was the case~ ~He was in her, after all, her death would have meant his~ ~Thoughts of the scorpion and the frog crossing a river danced fleetingly in her mind~ *The bubble approached the cube*
 ~Darkness encompassed all around them~
-*The interior lights in the bubble flipped on.*
+*The interior lights in the bubble flipped on*
 ~Which were along the metal rings at the perimeter of the bubble~ ~As long as they went straight, Martha was sure, they would reach that hallway~ 'M::In any case, we have Flanagan here - '
+~Martha heard a rhythmic thumping behind her~
 *She turned to Flanagan*
 ~Flanagan wasn't moving~
 *Sonny was pumping his chest*
-'M::Well fuck.'
+'M::Well fuck!'
 *Sonny looked up at the captain*
 "A::Don't worry, he probably got out..."
 *Flanagan's body melted into the hardwood floor of the bubble* ~It crumpled to dust, and glittered into non-existence~ "G::See, that's a good sign, actually."
-"A::Gerald."
+"A::Gerald. ahead."
 ~Alacira had her hand out~
-*Gerald lowered a lever; the bubble slowed* "M::There."
+*Gerald lowered a lever; the bubble slowed*
+"M::There it is."
 ~Martha saw it - as a lone concept - a hallway in the darkness~ ~Around it could have been anything~
 ~So Gerald piloted the bubble to be right next to it~ *He put it into park*
-"A::We should all exit the bubble before exiting that hallway."
+"A::Everyone out."
+*They flooded out, Alacira and Martha in front.
-~Martha led the way, extending her hand to find the handle~ ~She waited until all were outside the bubble~ "M::Close that interior door."
+Martha led the way, extending her hand to find the handle* ~She waited until all were outside the bubble~ "M::Close that interior door."
 *Wilbert closed the door leading to the link*